tno-terminology-design/tev2-specifications/docs/terms/mrd.md

 term: mrd
 termType: concept
 isa: dictionary
-glossaryTerm: Machine Readable Dictionary (MRD)
+glossaryTerm: Machine Readable Dictionary
+glossaryAlias: MRD
 glossaryText: "a type of [dictionary](@) that is formatted in a way that can be easily processed and interpreted by computers or software programs.
 It uses the YAML format to represent the [terms](@) and their [meanings](@)."
 synonymOf:
 grouptags: